krishnaik06/Studentmlprojectregression/README.md

 ### Introduction About the Data :

+Please this project is of a student.
+Just wanted to appreciate for knowledge sharing

 **The dataset** The goal is to predict `price` of given diamond (Regression Analysis).

 There are 10 independent variables (including `id`):